muxinc/mux-go/docs/LiveStreamsApi.md

 > SignalLiveStreamCompleteResponse SignalLiveStreamComplete(ctx, lIVESTREAMID)
 Signal a live stream is finished

-(Optional) Make the recorded asset available immediately instead of waiting for the reconnect_window.
+(Optional) End the live stream recording immediately instead of waiting for the reconnect_window. `EXT-X-ENDLIST` tag is added to the HLS manifest which notifies the player that this live stream is over.
+Mux does not close the encoder connection immediately.
+Encoders are often configured to re-establish connections immediately which would result in a new recorded asset.
+For this reason, Mux waits for 60s before closing the connection with the encoder.
+This 60s timeframe is meant to give encoder operators a chance to disconnect from their end.

 ### Required Parameters